-In connection with the Alpha Settlement Agreement (see Note 11 - Convertible Notes Payable) that was agreed to on July 29, 2021 (signed on July 31, 2021), the Company issued a three-year warrant for the purchase of 25,000 shares of the Company's common stock at an exercise price of \$7.07 per share (the "Alpha Warrant Liability" and the "Alpha Warrant").
+In connection with the Alpha Settlement Agreement (see Note 10 - Convertible Notes Payable) that was agreed to on July 29, 2021 (signed on July 31, 2021), the Company issued a three-year warrant for the purchase of 1,250 shares of the Company's common stock at an exercise price of \$141.40 per share (the "Alpha Warrant Liability" and the "Alpha Warrant").
 The exercise of shares of the Alpha Warrant is limited at any given time to prevent Alpha from exceeding a beneficial ownership of 4.99% of the then total number of issued and outstanding shares of the Company's common stock upon such exercise.
 The warrant is exercisable until August 2, 2024.
-The newly issued Alpha Warrant did not meet the requirements for equity classification due to the existence of a tender offer provision that could potentially result in cash settlement of the Alpha

-Warrant that did not meet the limited exception in the case of a change-in-control.
+The newly issued Alpha Warrant did not meet the requirements for equity classification due to the existence of a tender offer provision that could potentially result in cash settlement of the Alpha Warrant that did not meet the limited exception in the case of a change-in-control.
 Accordingly, the Alpha Warrant is liability-classified and the Company recorded the \$95,677 fair value of the Alpha Warrant, which was determined using the Black-Scholes option pricing model, as a derivative liability.
-The Alpha Warrant was revalued on December 31, 2021 at \$43,561, which resulted in a \$52,116 decrease in the fair value of the derivative liabilities during the year ended December 31, 2021.
+The Alpha Warrant was revalued on December 31, 2022 and 2021 at \$0 and \$43,561, respectively, which resulted in decreases in the fair value of the derivative liabilities of \$43,561 and \$52,116 during the years ended December 31, 2022 and 2021, respectively.